-Organizations say deporting the ‘Dreamer’ children of illegal immigrants will not only hurt the young people’s health but will also harm the medical profession.
+Organizations say deporting the ‘Dreamer’ children of undocumented immigrants will not only hurt the young people’s health but will also harm the medical profession.

 So, you don’t think the repeal of the so-called Dream Act is going to affect you?